 ATMs will only dispense Vietnamese dong, with a maximum withdrawal limit of 4 million VND (around AUD$260*).
-You can go back and withdraw more on the same day, but you are usually charged a fee of 20,000 VND (around AUD$1.30*), and you will be charged this (plus a fee from your own bank) each time you withdraw money from the ATM.
+You can go back and withdraw more on the same day, but you’re usually charged a fee of 20,000 VND (around AUD$1.30*), and will be charged this (plus a fee from your own bank) each time you withdraw money from the ATM.

-Finally, ATM scams are still quite common across Asia, especially card skimming, so try use ATMs that are attached to open banks or shops, have a friend or partner with you while you use the machine, and be aware of your surroundings - if the ATM looks like it has been tampered with, just move on and find another one to use.
+- ATM scams are quite common across Asia, especially card skimming, so try use ATMs that are attached to open banks or shops, have a friend or partner with you while you use the machine, and be aware of your surroundings.

 *AUD conversions of ATM fees and withdrawal limits are indicative only and are not based on a specific rate of exchange available on any given day.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.